jasonblanchard/openapi-typescript-server/README.md

 Property 'vibe' is missing in type '{ greeting: string; }' but required in type '{ greeting: string; vibe: "friendly" | "fierce" | "playful" | "sleepy"; }'.ts(2322)
 ```

-> **Note**: You may need to restart the TS Server in VS Code to see the TypeScript error.
+> **Note**: You may need to restart the TS Server in VS Code to see the TypeScript error after re-generating the types and server interface.

 Satisfy the compiler to get it working again: